gravitational/teleport/docs/admin-guide.md

   [Teleport Architecture](architecture.md) document.

 * `--advertise-ip` flag can be used when Teleport nodes are running behind NAT and their externally routable IP cannot be automatically determined.
+  For example, assume that a host "foo" can be reached via `10.0.0.10` but there is no `A` DNS record for "foo", so you cannot connect to it via `tsh ssh foo`.
+If you start teleport on "foo" with `--advertise-ip=10.0.0.10`, it will automatically tell Teleport proxy to use that IP when someone tries to connect to "foo".
+This is also useful when connecting to Teleport nodes using their labels.

 * `--nodename` flag lets you assign an alternative name the node which can be used by clients to login.
 By default it's equal to the value returned by `hostname`